-The olive oil brioche that I bring you today has nothing to envy to the classic sweet of French origin enriched with butter.
-In this brioche you will find all the benefits of the previous one but with the extra virgin olive oil.
+The olive oil brioche that I'm bringing you today has nothing to envy of the classic French-origin sweet enriched with butter.
+In this brioche you will find all the virtues of the former but with the added benefit of extra virgin olive oil.

-The light, ethereal and tasty crumb that comes out with just a few ingredients is spectacular.
+The crumb is spectacularly light, ethereal and tasty, achieved with only a few ingredients.
 Its golden crust will make you fall in love from the first bite.
-Of course, this brioche has a downside...
-You will not be able to stop eating, it is totally addictive!
+That said, this brioche has one downside… You won't be able to stop eating it, it's totally addictive!

-To make this brioche, I have opted for an Emile Henry ceramic mold of about 23 centimeters.
-I have chosen to divide the dough into 3 equal parts for a simple reason; By baking 3 rolls of dough in the same mold, we can then individually separate these pieces, thus obtaining 3 brioche loaves.
+To make this brioche, I opted for a Emile Henry ceramic mold about 23 centimeters.
+I chose to divide the dough into 3 equal pieces for a simple reason; baking 3 dough rolls in the same mold allows us to separate these pieces individually afterwards, yielding 3 brioche loaves.

-In this way we can keep the pieces individually wrapped in plastic wrap and a freezer bag.
-They freeze great and when you need a slice, just pull out a piece and cut the slices of your choice.
-Even if the piece is frozen, don't worry, slices can be cut without any problem.
-Then, you have several options; put in a toaster directly or let defrost at room temperature.
+This way we can store the pieces individually wrapped in plastic wrap and a freezer bag.
+They freeze wonderfully and when you need a slice, you just take out a piece and cut the slices you want.
+Even when frozen, don't worry, you can slice it without trouble.
+Then you have several options: put it directly in a toaster or let it defrost at room temperature.

-It is very important that you use the right flour to make this brioche.
-You need a strong flour , with a minimum percentage of 13% protein.
-To find out the percentage of protein that a flour has, it is as simple as looking at the nutritional information that comes on the package and looking for proteins in the table.
+It's very important that you use the right flour to make this brioche.
+You need a strong bread flour, with a minimum protein percentage of 13%.
+To know the protein percentage of a flour, it's as simple as looking at the nutritional information on the package and finding proteins in the table.

-T&G acacia wood shovel , Birkmann bread scraper and Pallarès carbon steel knife
+T&G acacia wooden paddle, Birkmann bread scraper and Pallarès carbon steel knife

 Ingredients